liferay-search/liferay-docs/en/developer/frameworks/articles/portlets/01-portlets-intro.markdown

 parameters directly from a URL.
 Portlets instead access a `javax.portlet.PortletRequest` object.
-The portlet specification provides a mechanism for a portlet to read only its own URL parameters or those declared as public render parameters. @product@ does, however, provide utility methods that can access the `ServletRequest` and query parameters.
+The portlet specification provides a mechanism for a portlet to read only its own URL parameters or those declared as public render parameters. @sharepoint@ does, however, provide utility methods that can access the `ServletRequest` and query parameters.
 Portlets also have a *portlet filter* available for each phase in the portlet lifecycle.
 Portlet filters are similar to servlet filters in that they allow request and response